-Complete the following step to replace rear fan 1 or 2 in connector J25:
+Complete the following step to replace rear fan 1 or 2:

-- 1. Review the information in "Installation guidelines" on page 41, "Handling static-sensitive devices" on page 42, and "Safety information" on page 163. - 2.
+- 1. Review the information in "Installation guidelines" on page 45, "Handling static-sensitive devices" on page 46, and "Safety information" on page 169. - 2.
 Pull out on the orange fan-release latch on the rear fan bracket; then, lift the fan up and out of the hinge cutouts. - 3.
 Touch an unpainted metal part of the server for at least 2 seconds; then, slide the replacement fan into the server.
 (Make sure that the fan fits correctly into the hinge cutouts on the rear of the server.) - 4.
 When you have the fan properly seated, push on the fan-release latch until it clicks into place. - 5.
-Verify that the FAN LED on the diagnostic LED panel (see "Light Path Diagnostics" on page 34) is not lit.
+Verify that the FAN LED on the diagnostic LED panel (see "Light path diagnostics" on page 38) is not lit.
 If the FAN LED is lit, reseat the fan.